Jirka-Mayer/BachelorThesis/thesis-text.md

 ## Additional deformation and normalization

-Affine transformation is applied to the produced image to make the model resiliant to changes in image positioning, perspective, size and rotation.
-This transformation is subtle, but very important step of the systhetic data preparation.
+Affine transformation is applied to the produced image to make the model resilient to changes in image positioning, perspective, size, and rotation.
+This transformation is a subtle, but very important step of the synthetic data preparation.

 Finally, before the image is fed into the model, it's normalized to a specified height, while preserving the aspect ratio.
 The resulting image can look like this: